 What is Occupational Sick Pay?

-It’s the term used to describe various forms of health issues relating to work.
-This can be as a result of exposure to work hazards or as a result of prolonged work activities.
+Occupational health is a term used to describe health in the workplace, and occupational ill health is used to describe various forms of health issues relating to work.
+This can be because of exposure to work hazards or prolonged work activities.

-Occupational ill health can also relate to injuries or illnesses not caused, but made worse by, work.
+Occupational ill health can also relate to injuries or illnesses not caused by the workplace but made worse because of it.
 For example, asthma triggers brought on by exposure to dust.

 According to the HSE, the leading cause of occupational ill health includes: